 Legion of Honor.
 This was a Napoleonic innovation, meant to replace the chivalric orders of St. Michael (1469) and of the Holy Spirit (1578), sponsored by the French monarchy.
 The Légion d’honneur, in good republican form, was meant to recognize talent, merit, and achievement, not birth.
 It has survived all subsequent vicissitudes of French politics and remains the pinnacle of the French honors system.

-The Marseillaise was composed in 1792 after the declaration of war against Austria and declared the revolutionary anthem in 1795.
+The Marseillaise.
+This song was composed in 1792 after the declaration of war against Austria and declared the revolutionary anthem in 1795.
 It derives its name from a group of volunteers from Marseilles who sang it as they traveled to Paris.
 You know the tune – it opens the Beatles’ “All You Need is Love,” strains of it are heard in the finale of Tchaikovsky’s 1812 Overture, and it is played by the man with the tape recorder up his nose in the Monty Python sketch.
 The lyrics are pretty violent – the enemy is coming to “slit the throats of our sons and companions,” so we must fight back and “let an impure blood soak our fields”!
 It was deprecated by Napoleon and banned by the nineteenth-century monarchs, but restored to official status in 1879 and remains France’s national anthem.
 I like to tell my students that they should never let a French person condescend to them for being gun-toting Yankee bastards – just invite them to listen to their own national anthem!

 Finally, there is Bastille Day itself, or as the French call it, la Fête nationale.
 There were many events in the fateful year of 1789, including the convocation of the Estates-General (May 5), the Tennis Court Oath (June 20), the Great Fear (July-August), and the Declaration of the Rights of Man and the Citizen (August 27).
 But the one that everyone remembers, and that stands in for everything else, is the Storming of the Bastille on July 14.
 The Bastille was a prison in Paris that had come to symbolize royal tyranny, and following the dismissal of the reformist Finance Minister Jacques Necker on July 12, the Parisians stormed it.
 Ninety-eight attackers and one defender died in the battle; afterwards, the governor of the Bastille had his head removed and paraded around on a pike.
 The prisoners – none of whom was actually political by that time – were freed, and the building quickly reduced to rubble.